wp-plugins/collapsing-categories/readme.txt

 =  How do I change the style of the collapsing categories lists? =

-As of version 0.9, there are several default styles that come with collapsing-categories.
-You can choose from these in the settings panel, or you can create your own custom style.
+As of version 2.0, there are several default styles that come with collapsing-categories.
+You can choose from these in the widget settings , or you can create your own custom style.
 A good strategy is to choose a default, then modify it slightly to your needs.